 This August we were driving “down south” to visit my husband’s sister and her family for a much needed family vacation.
 The drive was lengthy and we had already gone through all our books on CD so we cranked up the volume on some local Christian radio.
 Between every song advertisements for a special conference came up over and over again.
 We heard them for the whole week we were there, and I tell you, I could recite them by heart.
 This conference was important for someone.
 Near the end of the week it struck me that the conference wasn’t for adults, but was for pastor’s kids still in the home.
-I turned to my daughter (age 12) and said, “Wow, a whole conference just for pastor’s kids!
+I turned to my daughter (age 12) and blurted, “Wow, a whole conference just for pastor’s kids!
 Is that really necessary?”
-(Forgive my ridiculousness for 3 minutes and hear me out…)

 In my mind, Macee was just like any other kid.
 Bright, fun, beginning to get past the grouchy stage of early adolescence…beautiful.
 Child of God.
 Redeemed, transformed, made new.
 The only thing different between her and another child of God, in my thoughts, was that she was tall for her age and had a special gift for loving on any person, of any age, at any time.